 Welcome to our Brita vs PUR vs Zero Water comparison and complete analysis.
 We promise that by the time you finish this article, you’ll know for sure which of these companies makes the best water filter for your home, or perhaps you’ll realize that there are better alternatives.
 Most of us are familiar with Brita and PUR filters, while Zero is a relatively new name.

-Our comprehensive analysis includes a spec comparison, replacement filter information, current customer reviews for each pitcher, and our final decision.
+Our comprehensive analysis includes a spec comparison, replacement filter information, and our final decision.
 I’ll tell you now that we have some intriguing information for you below, particularly about the ZeroWater filter brand.

 Let’s start with the pitcher models we’ll be comparing and the specs for each.